Resources for Business

 Cluid’s Landscaping and Biodiversity Guide for New Developments, with biodiversity actions endorsed by the All-Ireland Pollinator Plan includes: Preplanning checklist: Habitat survey, Invasive species, Tree and hedgerow survey, Root Protection Areas (RPA), Full level survey, Sustainable Urban Drainage Systems (SuDS) etc. | Design stage | Boundary treatment selections and their impact on biodiversity | Public infrastructure to protect and encourage biodiversity | Groundworks, Hard landscaping & Soft landscaping/plants | Amenities | Make apartment balconies and private gardens biodiversity-friendly | After-care programme for landscape works.

-Asset Managers (residential): provide Residents’ Associations with the new Residents’ Associations – Actions for Pollinators.
+Asset Managers (residential): provide Residents’ Associations with the guidelines Residents’ Associations – Actions for Pollinators

 AGRI-BUSINESS/PROCESSORS and farm-suppliers/growers, evidence-based actions, monitoring and recording: